-If a correction that you report in column 4 includes both underreported and overreported amounts (see the instructions for line 17), give us details for each error on line 19.
+If a correction that you report in column 4 includes both underreported and overreported amounts (see the instructions for line 19), give us details for each error on line 21.

-Because special circumstances apply for lines 9 through 12 and 14, read the instructions for each line carefully before entering amounts in the columns.
+Because special circumstances apply for lines 9a through 13 and 15 through 16d, read the instructions for each line carefully before entering amounts in the columns.

-If you previously adjusted or amended Form 943 using Form 941c, Form 943-X, Form 843, an "amended" Form CAUTION 943, by filing a "supplemental" Form 943, or because of an IRS examination change, show amounts in column 2 that include those previously reported corrections.
+If you previously adjusted or amended Form 943 using Form 941c, Form 943-X, Form 843, an "amended" Form 943, a "supplemental" Form 943, or because of an IRS examination change, show amounts in column 2 that include those previously reported corrections.

-6. Taxable Wages Subject to Social Security
+6. Taxable Wages Subject to Social Security Tax